-The bill allows for bifurcation of a DOM proceeding after 365 days has elapsed since the petition was filed, and authorizes the court to enter temporary orders on substantial issues until such issues can be ultimately decided.
+The bill allows for bifurcation of a DOM proceeding after 2 years has elapsed since the petition was filed, and authorizes the court to enter temporary orders on substantial issues until such issues can be ultimately decided.

-The bill does not have a fiscal impact on state or local government, but may have a fiscal impact on the private sector and spouses who rely on alimony payments.
+The bill is not likely to have a fiscal impact on state or local government, but may have a fiscal impact on the private sector and spouses who rely on alimony payments.

-The bill provides an effective date of July 1, 2021.
+The bill provides an effective date of July 1, 2022, and its provisions apply to any action pending on or after that date.